stefanspringer1/SwiftXML/README.md

 No automated inclusion of external parsed entities takes place.
 The user of the library has to implement such features herself if needed.

 In the current state, the library does not recognize XML namespaces; elements or attributes with namespace prefixes are give the full name “prefix:unprefixed".
+See the section on handling of namespaces for motivation and about how to handle namespaces.

 The encoding of the source should always be UTF-8 (ASCII is considered as a subset of it).
 The parser checks for correct UTF-8 encoding and also checks (according to the data available to the currently used Swift implementation) if a found codepoint is a valid Unicode codepoint.